 The cable management inside has no competitor, and with the I/O top panel boasting USB ports, HD audio jacks, and buttons for power and RGB – this case has no match for the cost.

-But you will get the same space for up to 7 PCI devices, up to five slots for fans and radiators of 240mm, and a hidden drive bay for HDDs and SSDs.
+You will get a space for up to 7 PCI devices, up to six slots for fans and radiators of 240mm, and a drive bay for HDDs and SSDs.

 And to make it even better, you get the practical I/O panel in front, just like the acrylic version.
-It offers two USB 3.0 ports, two USB 2.0 inputs, and the complete HD audio jacks, plus a reset button.
-The power button ends up on top.
+It offers one USB 3.0 ports, two USB 2.0 inputs, and the complete HD audio jacks, plus a power button and a reset button.

 Overall, it leaves nothing to be desired, it is stylish enough with tons of convenient features.